Endosex

-An endosex person is someone whose innate sex characteristics fit normative medical or social ideas for female or male bodies.
+An endosex person is someone whose innate sex characteristics fit normative medical ideas for female or male bodies.
 The word endosex is an antonym of intersex.
+Endosex is also known as dyadic or perisex.

 Etymology and meaning

 The prefix endo- comes from the Ancient Greek ἔνδον (éndon), meaning 'inner, internal', while the term sex is derived from Latin sexus, meaning 'gender; gender traits; males or females; genitals'.
 The Latin term is derived from Proto-Indo-European *séksus, from *sek-, "to cut", thus meaning section or division into male and female.

 Surya Monro states that the term is used to "indicate a person born with sex characteristics that are seen as typically male or female at birth, therefore not medicalized as intersex".
 Janik Bastien-Charlebois uses the term to identify "people whose sexual development is considered normal by medicine and society".